Juned-the-programmer/banas-api/README.md

     }

 Here also the same thing but instead of all the customer it will just show the route wise, Which customer are coming under that route.

+## Run Crone JOB

+### To run the crone job from the command prompt

+python3 manage.py runcrons